toomuchdesign/re-reselect/README.md

 /*
  * Note that fooResult === fooResultAgain.
- * Because the cache was not invalidated by "cachedSelector(state, 'bar')" call */
+ * The cache was not invalidated by "cachedSelector(state, 'bar')" call */
 ```